quyiii/generic-deepLearning/README.md

-this's a generic repo for deep learning
+# a generic repo for deep learning